DevRohit06/Cart-Management-CA/README.md

-# Still in W.I.P can contain some Bugs and unlogical codes
+# Still W.I.P can contain some Bugs and unlogical codes

 # create-svelte